Freaky/ruby-reattempt/README.md

 end
 ```

-The iterator is unbounded - the above script will get stuck in the final loop,
+Note `Backoff` is strictly a *calculator*, it does *not* implement sleep itself.

-which might be useful if you *really* want whatever you're doing in it to
+The iterator is unbounded and you're expected to `take` however many you need,
-succeed, eventually.
+or manually exit the loop.

 ### Retry